UniMath/agda-unimath/src/foundation/equivalences-inverse-sequential-diagrams.lagda.md

 is-torsorial-equiv-inverse-sequential-diagram A =
   is-torsorial-Eq-structure _
     ( is-torsorial-Eq-Π
-      ( λ n → type-inverse-sequential-diagram A n ≃_)
+      ( λ n → family-inverse-sequential-diagram A n ≃_)
-      ( λ n → is-torsorial-equiv (type-inverse-sequential-diagram A n))) ( type-inverse-sequential-diagram A , λ n → id-equiv)
+      ( λ n → is-torsorial-equiv (family-inverse-sequential-diagram A n))) ( family-inverse-sequential-diagram A , λ n → id-equiv)
     ( is-torsorial-Eq-Π _
       ( λ n → is-torsorial-htpy (map-inverse-sequential-diagram A n)))